Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 \section{Unstable and stable algorithms for $k$-center on moving points}

-Topological stability captures the worst-case penalty that arises from making transitions in a solution continuous.
-In this section we are interested in the corresponding algorithmic problems that result in instance optimal penalties: how efficiently can we compute the (unstable) $k$-center for an instance with $n$ moving points, and how efficiently can we compute the stable $k$-center?
-When we combine these two algorithms, we can determine for any instance how large the penalty is when we want to solve a given instance in a topologically stable way.
-We examine these questions in the combinations of rectilinear or Euclidean, and minmax or minsum models.
+Topological stability captures the worst-case penalty that arises from making the transitions in a solution continuous.
+In this section we are interested in the corresponding algorithmic problems that generally result in smaller penalties for a specific instance: how efficiently can we compute the (unstable) $k$-center for an instance with $n$ moving points, and how efficiently can we compute the stable $k$-center?
+When we combine these two algorithms, we can determine for any instance how large the penalty is when solving the given instance in a topologically stable way.
+We examine these questions for all four $k$-center variants.

 The second algorithm gives us a topologically stable solution to a particular instance of $k$-center.
 This solution can be used in a practical application requiring stability, for example as a stable visualization of $k$ disks covering the moving points at all time.
 Since we are dealing with topological stability, the solution can sometimes move at arbitrary speeds.
 However, in many practical cases, we can alter the solution in a way that bounds the speed of the solution and makes the quality of the $k$-center only slightly worse.